-Wing loading has a significant effect on the flight characteristics and behavior of the wing.
-Heavily loaded, the Kona 2 is more responsive to pilot inputs and reacts more dynamically in turns with a greater loss of height.
-Recovery from collapses will tend to be more impulsive with higher pitch angles.
-High loading also makes the wing more likely to remain neutral in a spiral dive, especially when combined with a high hang point or trike power unit.
+Each Ozone glider has been designed and certified with defined weight ranges.
+Flying above the EN certified maximum weight invalidates the certification.
+Wing loading has a significant effect on the behavior and flight characteristics of the wing; heavily loaded, the Kona is more responsive to pilot inputs and reacts more dynamically to departures from normal flight.
+High loading also makes the wing more likely to remain neutral in a spiral dive.
 Flying at the maximum recommended load is only suitable for more experienced pilots who have the necessary skills to control a more dynamic wing.
-High G rapid descent manoeuvres should
+We advise you to aim for the middle of the recommended EN weight range for free flying and to never fly above Ozone's recommended PPG weight range whilst under power.